darktable-org/dtdocs/content/module-reference/overview.md

 # module resizing

 Some modules contain lists of infomation which can grow as more entries are added.
 To help manage screen real-estate, it is possible to shrink or expand the number of entries that are displayed in the list of a module.
-Place the mouse over an entry in the list, and use `Ctrl+scroll` to increase or reduce the number of entries that are shown.
+Place the mouse over an entry in the list, and hold Ctrl while scrolling your mouse wheel to increase or reduce the number of entries that are shown.
 If the list contains more entries that can be shown at one time, a scrollbar will appear to the right of the list, so that you can access the hidden entries.